magento/architecture/design-documents/graph-ql/coverage/search.md

 # If from or to fields are omitted, $gte or $lte filter will be applied
 input SearchRangeInput {
-    from: Int
+    from: Float
-    to: Int
+    to: Float
 }

 input SearchClauseInput {
-    attribute: String!
+    attribute_code: String!
     in: [String]
     eq: String
     range: SearchRangeInput